gylhrvth/SoftwareDeveloper_2025.02.Dornbirn/Work/Carlos/Full-Stack/ExpressJS/Projects/todo-fullstack-ts2/mdFiles/README.md

 ### 3. Configure environment

-- Set up your database connection if needed.
+- Set up your MySQL database and update your `.env` file with the connection details.
 - (Optional) Edit `/src/i18n/translations.ts` to customize translations.

 ### 4. Run the app